|

 recommendation to the editors-in-chief.
 Editors are assigned within 2

 weeks of paper receipt.
-Theme issue papers are immediately assigned
+Theme/special section papers are assigned to

 - The editor recruits at least 3 reviewers for the paper and negotiates